isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    ``communication-recovery`` state.
 This parameter was introduced in Kea 1.9.4.
-The special value of 0 configures the server to never transition to the ``communication-recovery`` state and the server behaves as in earlier Kea versions.
+The special value of 0 configures the server to never transition to the ``communication-recovery`` state and the server behaves as in earlier Kea versions, i.e. if the server cannot reach its partner, it goes straight into the ``partner-down`` state.
    The default value of this parameter is 100.

 The values of ``max-ack-delay`` and ``max-unacked-clients`` must be selected carefully, taking into account the specifics of the network in